 Jacques Schiffrin & Cie.

-Jacques Schiffrin founded the publishing house Jacques Schiffrin & Cie. in New York after his arrival in 1941.
+Jacques Schiffrin founded Jacques Schiffrin & Cie. in New York after his arrival in 1941.
 He published works of the French Resistance.
-Publishing French books was highly competitive, and Schiffrin had to borrow money for his publishing activities.
-He finally decided that a cooperation would be a better plan.
-He became a partner of Kurt Wolff’s Pantheon Books in 1942.
+The French book trade was highly competitive, and Schiffrin had to borrow money for his publishing ventures.
+He subsequently joined Kurt Wolff’s Pantheon Books as a partner in 1942.

-Schiffrin had first gained publishing experience in 1923 when he founded the publishing house Schiffrin & Co. in Paris.
-He became famous for The Bibliothèque de la Pléiade, a critical and annotated series of complete works of classic authors in pocket format.
-After the Nazis invaded France, he and his family managed to flee to Southern French, which had not been occupied at that time and on to Casablanca and Lisbon until they finally arrived in New York in August 1941.
+Schiffrin had first gained publishing experience when he founded Schiffrin & Co. in Paris in 1923.
+He became famous for the Bibliothèque de la Pléiade, a critical and annotated series of complete works of classic authors in pocket format.
+After the Nazis invaded France, he and his family managed to flee to Casablanca and Lisbon, arriving in New York in August 1941.

 - Abel, Richard, and William Gordon Graham, eds.
 Immigrant Publishers: The Impact of Expatriate Publishers in Britain and America in the 20th Century.
 New Brunswick: Transaction Publishers, 2009.

 - Fischer, Ernst.
 Verleger, Buchhändler und Antiquare aus Deutschland und Österreich in der Emigration nach 1933.
 Stuttgart: Verband Deutscher Antiquare, 2011.